The Relationship Between ADHD and Sleep

 Did you know iron deficiency is the most common nutritional deficiency worldwide?
 As anyone whose experienced anemia can attest, iron deficiency saps your energy, leaves you feeling tired, sluggish, and fuzzyheaded during the day, and can make it harder to sleep well at night.

-There is evidence that lack of iron may be linked to ADHD in children.
+There is evidence that a lack of iron may be linked to ADHD in children.
 An essential mineral, iron is important to cognitive, emotional, and behavioral development and functioning.
 Research indicates iron deficiency may increase the risk for ADHD, as well as mood disorders and autism spectrum disorder, ASD.
 Iron deficiency—which causes anemia—also can interfere with sound, restful sleep and cause unhealthful changes to sleep cycles, in adults and children.

 Good dietary sources of iron include fish, especially shellfish; poultry and red meat; vegetables including broccoli and spinach; beans; and tofu

 There’s evidence that low levels of Vitamin D are more common in children with ADHD than in the general population.
 Vitamin D is critical for sleep, as well as for mental and physical health.
-In recent years, scientists have increasingly focused on the importance of Vitamin D to brain development, brain function, and brain protections.
+In recent years, scientists have increasingly focused on the importance of Vitamin D to brain development, brain function, and brain protection.
 A lack of Vitamin D has been associated with mood disorders, including depression, as well as with autism spectrum disorder, ASD.

 Unfortunately, Vitamin D deficiencies are common, with an estimated 50 percent or more of adults and children in the U.S. lacking sufficient amounts.
 Sunshine is your best source of Vitamin D. Exposure to the sun on your skin triggers the body’s Vitamin D synthesis.
 Dietary sources include fatty fish, including salmon, tuna, and sardines; eggs; dairy products; and Vitamin D-fortified juices and cereals.

-Melatonin is considered a powerful antioxidant, important to brain function and protection against neurological dysfunction.
+Melatonin is considered a powerful antioxidant, important to brain function, and protection against neurological dysfunction.
 It’s also been found to reduce cognitive impairment that’s associated with sleep deprivation.
 Research has found melatonin can improve sleep in children with ADHD.
-But remember, melatonin is a hormone, and not something we like to use, especially in young girls.
+But remember, melatonin is a hormone and not something we like to use, especially in young girls.
 Cherries are a prime source of dietary melatonin.
 A recent study found that both melatonin and serotonin levels improved significantly among tart cherry juice drinkers.
 Other good dietary sources of melatonin include foods rich in tryptophan (including poultry, other meat, fish, spinach, and soybeans, among many others) and several foods found in the Mediterranean diet (including tomatoes, bell peppers, and walnuts).

 We don’t yet know exactly how ADHD and disrupted sleep are related, and what role circadian rhythm disruptions may play in connecting the two.
 But the overlap between the two conditions is striking.
 As scientists continue to investigate this complex relationship, we may come to view ADHD and sleeplessness not as two separate conditions, but as two different expressions of a single, underlying problem.